Corlett Novis responds to the newly characterised ‘gaming disorder’, and questions what this could mean for our health.

 Like many people of my generation, video games were a huge part of my childhood.
-I have many fond memories of huddling around TVs and handheld consoles with my friends playing Pokémon or Super Mario, and using these fictions to fuel my own creative outlets, like drawing.
-Back then, both for me and the video game industry itself, the idea of a “video game addiction” wasn’t widely considered or discussed, nor did it need to be.
-Multiplayer games required face to face contact (something addictions rarely coexist with) and single player games didn’t yet have the cinematic gravitas or incentivised reward systems like they do today, keeping the player engaged for long-haul gaming sessions.
+I have many fond memories of huddling around TVs and handheld consoles with my friends playing Pokémon or Super Mario.
+Back then, the idea of a “video game addiction” wasn’t widely considered or discussed, nor did it need to be.
+Multiplayer games required face to face contact (something addictions rarely coexist with) and single player games didn’t yet have the cinematic gravitas or incentivised reward systems like they do today which can keep the player engaged for long-haul gaming sessions.
 Like all things however, video games have changed and, according to WHO, so have the minds of many who are playing them.

 Anyone who has grappled with or seen the effects of addiction knows the gravity that this new designation carries and, with critics already raising their arms in outcry, we are left to wonder what this may mean for the industry and whether this marks an ethical turning point.